 Learning is the core purpose to our school and is central to everything that happens.

 At Cherry Orchard Primary School, Reading, English and Mathematics are taught daily.
-History, Geography, Science, Computing, Religious Education, Languages (KS2), PSHE, PE, Music, Art and Design Technology are taught across the week.
+History, Geography, Science, Computing, Religious Education, Languages (in KS2), PSHE, PE and Music are taught weekly, and Art and Design Technology in alternate weeks.

 As part of our passion to ensure children love reading, quality texts are integral to our curriculum approach, as we recognise that fluency in reading enables children to have access to the full curriculum.
-We believe children should leave our school being able to articulate themselves clearly, and read and write confidently and effectively.
-A quality text is chosen each half term to drive the sequence of writing and other supporting texts used to ensure that children are regularly exposed to a range of narrative, non-fiction and poetry texts.
+We believe children should leave our school being able to articulate themselves clearly, read and write confidently and effectively.
+A quality text is chosen to drive our sequence of writing and other supporting texts used to ensure that children are regularly exposed to a range of narrative, non-fiction and poetry texts.

 To engage and immerse children in their learning experiences, every classroom learning environment reflects the learning being taught and previously taught, to try to bring learning to life.
 This will include relevant texts and display materials.
 This way, the environment helps support and deepen the learning experiences for all.